 Interfaces provide an abstract definition of one or more type members (Methods, Properties or Events) that other types may opt to implement.
 You can think of them as type contract that a type promises to provide functionality for.

-Many types can implement the same interface, regardless of whether thye share a common ancestry in their inheritance hierarchy, and all type implementing the interface can then be interacted with by the same code, without the code having to be aware of the actual concrete types.
+Many types can implement the same interface, regardless of whether they share a common ancestry in their inheritance hierarchy, and all types implementing the interface can then be interacted with by the same code, without the code having to be aware of the actual concrete types.

 Any type opting to implement an interface must provide an implementation for all members of the interface (except for those declared

 optional, a feature available only on Cocoa objects).
-All interface members are implied to be public, and no visibility sections are allowed (but for the exception of Private Interface Members discussed below).
+All interface members are implied to be public, and no visibility sections are allowed (with the exception of Private Interface Members, discussed below).